entr0pie/python-hades/README.md

 > A Proof-Of-Concept for a colaborative Pentest framework.

 Hades is an web-based application designed to centralize all information gathered during security penetration testing.
-It employs Nodes to represent hosts, services, and vulnerabilities, interconnected by edges.
-The primary objective is to create a real-time collaborative platform akin to Miro, enabling Pentesters to initiate shared sessions and seamlessly store valuable data concerning the infrastructure, network, services, and vulnerabilities.
+It employs Nodes to represent hosts, services and vulnerabilities, all interconnected by edges.
+The primary objective is to create a real-time collaborative platform akin to [Miro](https://miro.com/), enabling Pentesters to initiate shared sessions and seamlessly store valuable data concerning the infrastructure, network, services, and vulnerabilities.

 This repo contains a Proof-Of-Concept (PoC) to the backend Hades server.